rsalmei/alive-progress/README.md

 - ~~create an exhibition of spinners and bars, to see them all in motion~~
 - ~~include theme support in configuration~~
 - include colors in spinners and bars
-- try some adaptive algorithm for ETA, like moving average or exponential smoothing
+- try some adaptive algorithm for ETA, like moving average, exponential smoothing or Kalman Filter
 - any other ideas welcome!